-GEL and TA participated in the ERA radiological PE studies.
-TA and GEL did not participate in the ELAP evaluations for 2020.
-Figure 9-2 summarizes radiological performance scores in the ERA and MAPEP programs.
-GEL had an average overall satisfactory score of 90 percent.
-TA also had an overall satisfactory score of 90 percent.
-For 2020, TA did not participate in the ELAP and MAPEP radiological Performance Tests.
+Figure 9-2 summarizes radiological performance scores in the ERA, ELAP, and MAPEP programs.
+GEL and TA participated in the ERA radiological PE studies with GEL having an average overall score or 96 percent.
+TA also had an overall score of 91 percent.
+TA scored 86 percent in the ELAP program.
+GEL and Eberline scored 90 percent and 63 percent, respectively, in the MAPEP program.